 Apply to clean, dry area on lower abdomen, hips, or buttocks (avoid breasts, waistline).
-Osteoporosis: initially one 0.025mg/day patch twice weekly.
-Others: initially one 0.05 mg/day patch twice weekly.
+Rotate application sites.
+Osteoporosis: initially 0.025mg/day twice weekly; may increase as needed based on BMD.
+Others: initially 0.05mg/day twice weekly.
 Maintenance: use lowest effective dose.
 Patients without intact uterus may use continuous schedule; otherwise use cyclically (3 weeks on, 1 week off).
-Transferring from other topical therapy: may start immediately or if from oral estrogens: apply 1st patch up to 1 week after last oral dose.
-Rotate application sites.
-Reevaluate periodically.
+Transferring from other topical therapy: may start immediately or if from oral estrogens: apply 1st system up to 1 week after last oral dose.

 Undiagnosed abnormal genital bleeding.
-Thromboembolic disorders.
+Thromboembolic disorders (eg, DVT, PE, stroke, MI).
 Thrombophlebitis.
-Breast or estrogen-dependent carcinoma.
+Breast or other estrogen-dependent neoplasms.
+Hepatic disease.
 Pregnancy (Cat.X).

 Psychiatry Advisor Articles

 - Adjunctive Therapies for Bipolar Disorder Show Promise, Need More Evidence

 - Improving Performance of Everyday Activities Is Critical in Schizophrenia

 - Analysis Finds Lithium Maintenance Most Effective as Monotherapy in Bipolar Disorder

 - Web-Based Intervention Targets Parental Behaviors That May Affect Adolescent Anxiety, Depression

 - Abnormalities of Cortical Thickness in Bipolar Disorder With Auditory Hallucinations